Ani-Moopa/Moopa/README.md

 ## Introduction

-<p><a href="https://moopa.live">Moopa</a> is an anime streaming website made possible by <a href="https://github.com/consumet">Consumet API</a> build with <a href="https://github.com/vercel/next.js/">NextJs</a> and <a href="https://github.com/tailwindlabs/tailwindcss">Tailwind</a> with a sleek and modern design that offers Anilist integration to help you keep track of your favorite anime series.
-Moopa is entirely free and does not feature any ads, making it a great option for you who want an uninterrupted viewing experience.</p>
+<p><a href="https://moopa.live">Moopa</a> is an anime streaming website made possible by the <a href="https://github.com/consumet">Consumet API</a>, built with <a href="https://github.com/vercel/next.js/">Next.js</a> and <a href="https://github.com/tailwindlabs/tailwindcss">Tailwind</a>, featuring a sleek and modern design.
+It offers Anilist integration to help you keep track of your favorite anime series.
+Moopa is entirely free and does not display any ads, making it a great option for those who want an uninterrupted viewing experience.</p>

 ## Features